GeminiLight/virne/docs/source/index.rst

   please open an new issue on `Github <https://github.com/GeminiLight/virne>`_  or contact me via email: wtfly2018@gmail.com.

-**Virne** is a simulator for **resource allocation problems in network virtualization**, mainly for **virtual network embedding (VNE)**.
+**Virne** is a simulator designed to address **resource allocation problems in network virtualization**.
+This category of problems is often referred to by various names, including:

-It also is adaptable to VNE's variants, such as **service function chain deployment (SFC Deployment)**, **network slicing**, etc.
-Specifically, it provides a unified interface for various VNE algorithms, and provides a variety of network topologies, network attributes, and RL environments.
+- Virtual Network Embedding (VNE)
+- Virtual Network Function Placement (VNF Placement)
+- Service Function Chain Deployment (SFC Deployment)
+- Network Slicing

+The main goal of Virne is to provide a unified and flexible framework for solving these problems.
 Its main characteristics are as follows.

 .. grid:: 12 4 4 4